slabstech/gaganyatri.com/_posts/opensource/2022/2022-08-10-building-hpc-saas-startup-from-browser.md

 ---
 layout: page
-title: "Building a HPC SaaS Startup From the Browser"
+title: "Building a SaaS Startup with only a Browser"
-excerpt: "Become vendor neutral and use top level code"
+excerpt: "Magic of the Cloud"
 categories: opensource
 tags: [ opensource ]
 date: 2022-08-09T08:08:50-04:00